Requirements (as of Spring 2018):

 - Investigation and Adjudication Procedures for Senate and Non-Senate Faculty

 Academic Senate Course Proposal Deadline

 Course proposals are always due to the Academic Senate one month before the last day of instruction in the preceding semester (or summer).
-The deadline to submit your Course Proposal Form to facilitate a Fall 2023 will be July 11, 2023.
+The deadline to submit your Course Proposal Form to facilitate a Spring 2024 DeCal will be November 8, 2023.
 Learn more about Student-Facilitated Courses by visiting the Academic Senate website.